How to Take Better Photos of Your Kids Playing in the Snow

 Hi, I'm Neyssa

 Playing in the snow with my family and friends is one of my favorite memories of childhood.
-We didn’t get snow often at my house, but those snow days where we got to stay home from school and spend the day building snowmen and sledding down our driveway were so special.
+We didn’t get snow often at my house, but those snow days when we got to stay home from school and spend the day building snowmen and sledding down our driveway were so special.
 Watching my own children enjoy the magic of a snow day is even better, and one of my favorite things to photograph.

-Photograph their excitement before even stepping outside.
+The first snow photo tip is to photograph their excitement before even stepping outside.

 There is nothing quite like waking up and finding that it has snowed outside.
 I love to start documenting my snow day adventures with the moment I tell the kids to look outside.

 As they take in the magical scene out their window snap a few photographs before they head outside.
+This snow photo tip is all about getting photos that show that excitement and anticipation of a snow day.

-Consider the background (avoid all white).
+Consider the background (avoid all white) when photographing kids in the snow.

 The blanket of white snow is so pretty and serene.
 However, if we photograph our children with just the snow all around them it can be hard to tell it is actually snow.

-Instead add depth by including some of the trees (or fence, etc) in the background.
+My photo tip here for the snow is to add depth by including some of the trees (or fence, etc) in the background.
 This will help your subject stand out while still showing them playing in the snow.
 This might mean adjusting your angle to get down low in the snow!
 Play around with it and see what changing your angle does for the background.

-Give them space to play and capture the story.
+Another snow photo tip is to give your kids space to play and capture the story.

 Let your kids play, sit back and watch the story unfold.
 This is not a time to direct your kids or make them perform.
 Instead, take a moment and observe how they play.
 Are they pushing trucks, building a snowman, or maybe teaching their little brother which snow is good to eat?